Difficult to determine the total explosion radius of an internet bug: Google - ExBulletin

 This means that over 8% of all Maven Central packages have at least one version affected by this vulnerability.

-“As far as ecosystem impacts are concerned, 8% is tremendous.
-The average ecological impact of advisories affecting Maven Central is 2%, with a median of less than 0.1%,” Google said. ..
+“As far as the impact on the ecosystem is concerned, 8% is enormous.
+The impact on the average ecosystem of an advisory affecting Maven Central is 2%, with a median of less than 0.1%,” Google said.
+Says.

 To date, nearly 5,000 “artifacts” have been patched, leaving over 30,000.